-- When planning your vacation, research pet friendly campgrounds and parks.
-Some national parks do not allow pets, but there are some great alternatives that offer everything a national park does, and you can take your dog along on the vacation as well.
+- When planning your camping trip, research pet friendly campgrounds and parks.
+Some national parks do not allow pets, but there are some great alternatives that offer everything a national park does, and you can take your dog along on the trip as well.

-- For safety purposes, have a friend or a neighbor take a photo of you and your pet on your cell phone.
+- For safety purposes, take a selfie or have a friend or a neighbor take a photo of you and your pet on your cell phone.
 If you and your dog get separated, this will come in handy in identifying you as the pet owner.

--You will need current vaccinations as well as paperwork from your veterinarian, so plan to make an appointment shortly before your vacation date.
+- Before camping with your dog, you will need to gete them current vaccinations as well as paperwork from your veterinarian, so plan to make an appointment shortly before your departure date.
 Keep a copy of the paperwork with you in case it is requested by a park or campground official.

-- Getting your dog micro chipped and registering it is always be a good idea.
+- Getting your dog a microchip and registering it is always be a good idea.
 If you ever get separated, this could be the difference in whether you see your best friend again or not.
-Eighty per cent of all dogs that are lost are never reunited with their owners.
-The first thing the local shelter will do is to scan your dog for a microchip.
+Over 80% of all dogs that are lost that are not chipped and registered are never reunited with their owners.

-- Make sure to pack 2 leashes with a maximum of 6 feet in length, a few towels, and a brush to help against the dirt and insects you might encounter on the trip.
-Don't forget your pet's food and plenty of bags to clean up after your pet.
+- Make sure to pack 2 dog leashes with a maximum of 6 feet in length, a few towels, and a brush to help against the dirt and insects you might encounter on the trip.
+Don't forget your dog's food and plenty of bags to clean up after your dog.

-- Another great idea is to attach a bell to your pet's collar.
+- Another great idea when camping with your dog is to attach a bell to your pet's collar.
 (A jingle bell will do fine.)
 This way, you can hear your pet no matter where they are.
-GPS trackers are fine, but you might not want to bring your laptop with you, so this device might not be as helpful as it would in town.
+GPS trackers are fine, but you might not want to bring your laptop or cell phone with you or service may be poor (that's the point in getting away from it all), so this device might not be as helpful as it would be in town.

 During your camping trip:

--When choosing a campsite, try to pick a spot with a shaded area, especially during the summer times.
-Your dog will be exposed to a lot of heat during the trip and it is important to stay cool.
+When choosing a campsite, try to pick a spot with a shaded area, especially during the summer times.
+Your dog will be exposed to a lot of heat during the trip and it is important to keep your best friend cool.

--Pick up after your dog!
-This is the cardinal rule of camping with your dog and one reason many parks don't allow pets.
+Pick up after your dog!
+This is the cardinal rule of camping with your dog (leave no trace) and one reason some parks don't allow pets.
 Let's try to change these perceptions, one scoop at a time.

-- Try to keep the barking at a minimum.
-Quiet hours usually start around 10 P.M. at most parks and are strictly enforced.
-If barking is an issue, try to see a specialist prior to going on the trip.
+Try to keep the barking at a minimum.
+Quiet hours usually start around 10:00 PM at most parks and are strictly enforced.
+If barking is an issue, try to see a specialist prior to going on the trip to curb that habit.

-Some fun activities like swimming and/or hiking are perfect to do with your dog.
+Some fun activities like swimming, fishing and hiking are perfect to do with your dog.
 Here are a couple of tips when engaging in these activities: